curegit/halftone-converter/README.md

 #### --gamma-correction

-apply gamma correction of sRGB for RGB-CMYK conversion when the naive transform is used
+apply sRGB gamma correction for RGB-CMYK conversion when the naive transform is used

 #### --key RATE, --key-from RATE